archo5/sgscript/readme.txt

 	* don't forget to include a test sample, as small as possible!

 future:
-- tail calls, a bit more OOP, optimizations, fully featured API
+- optimizations (the ones based on assumptions), fully featured API
 - got a suggestion? write some sample code (in the form of a test) and send it

 credits: